wm97artsociety/firebase-crypto-marketplace-usd-and-eth-/README.md

 new update v1.01

+ social media posts

+ token id and contract section for nfts (needs api)

+ SEO for products google index,product htmls  for max views on the worldwideweb seo is search enigine opitimization when you look up red hat it shows things of red hats youre hat would show on this list

 payment in usd through sites like venmo,cashapp,apple pay, google pay, and paypal while also in eth (update payment apis to work payment options)

 0.5% optional market owner fee for crypto